j-paro/cybersecurity-bootcamp/README.md

 # cybersecurity-bootcamp
-Public work for the U of MN's Cybersecurity Bootcamp
+Coursework for the U of MN Cybersecurity Bootcamp